remineapp/front-end-interview-test-api/README.md

 Run default server with `npm start`, this will serve up the contents in `db.json`.

-You may create a new `db.json` file by running the `generateDB.js` file and adjusting the `numberOfEntries` value contained inside it.
+You may create a new `db.json` file by running the `generateDB.js` file and adjusting the `numberOfEntries` value contained inside it (minimum number of entries is 100).

 We will be checking the final submission against the `final-test.json` file.